ghetzel/diecast/FUNCTIONS.md

 <a name="sslice"></a>
 ```
-sslice any int int ->
+sslice any any any ->
 ```
 The same as `slice`, but returns strings.